wqian94/AuO/_site/README.md

 To stop recording, the user can hit the `Stop` button.
 AuO will briefly pause to preprocess the data for playbacks and saves, before entering the idle state.

-## Audio Loading

-Users can select an audio file to upload into the editor by clicking the area next to the `Load` button.
-This will produce a popup window for selecting a file from the local filesystem to load into the audio editor.
-After selecting a file, the name of the file to load will show up next to the `Load` button.
-Clicking the now-enabled `Load` button will load the file into the editor.
-At this point, the user can continue to use AuO as if the audio track had just been recorded.

 ## Zooming

 At any point during recording and playback, or when AuO is idling, the user can click the `Zoom in`